 At Back in Action we provide expert women’s health and pelvic health physical therapy at our Apex location.
 All care is provided one-on-one within a private specialty care suite to ensure privacy and comfort during your visits.

-We will begin your care with a detailed evaluation to fully understand your concerns and your treatment plan will be developed to met your specific goals.
-Together we help men and women get back to living their fullest, healthiest life because in life there are no substitute players.
+We will begin your care with a detailed evaluation to fully understand your concerns and your treatment plan will be developed to meet your specific goals.
+Together we help women get back to living their fullest, healthiest life because in life there are no substitute players.